mandarup/self-driving-car/README.md

 # self-driving-car
-a collection of self driving car related projects
+A collection of self driving car related projects built as part of my learning process.